 - Possible to upgrade strings because of limb reinforcement

-- 64″ AMO limbs availabl
+- 64″ AMO limbs available

 Cons